alaurent34/darc/Readme.md

   - Source code for succes in re-identification.

 What need to be done :
-  1. Create a script to sample the data from UCI.
+  1. Create a script to sample the data from UCI : Motsly done, see scripts under ./scripts/python/dataset_creation/.
+We provide a way to do it but still need to understand the distribution it provide (test made with t-sne).
   2. Script to check file format for better description of the error AND security.
   3. Metrics need to return their values and not print them.
-  4. Document the source code available (done).
+  4. Document the source code available : done for the most part.
   5. Translate all japaneese comments in the source code (in progress).
+  6. Adapt PWSCup code to the crawdia competition framework with [this](https://github.com/crowdAI/crowdai-example-evaluator) template.
   6. *Any suggestion goes here*

 ## Datasets